liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. out of blue
 1. don't piss me off
 1. maybe you should take it
-1. If this is the way how you feel
 1. would you let it go
 1. jury reached a unanimous verdict of not guilty
 1. watch the ripples spread out
 1. please refrain from smoking
-1. humorous conversation is ingredient of comedy
-1. she receive a bunch of roses
 1. I have a family reunion every month
 1. bracelet
 1. fold clothes